It's that time of year again!

 This standing whiteboard ticked all the boxes.
 I ordered it, and love it!
 It is sure to make a great gift for the course creators, bloggers, home schoolers, and students in your life.

 I wanted to end this year's gift collection by telling you a little more about a service I've mentioned a few times in this post -- SCRIBEdelivery.
 Although you can't put it into a stocking, SCRIBEdelivery would make an AMAZING, thoughtful present for the pen, pencil, paper, and office-stuff lover in your life.

-Each month, an envelope of happiness arrives in my mailbox, introducing me to the wide world of products I wouldn't have known existed otherwise!
+Each month, an envelope of happiness arrives in my mailbox, introducing me to a wide world of products I otherwise wouldn't have known existed!
 I've received notebooks large and small, gel and ballpoint pens that have expanded my favorites list, fountain pens and ink, and pencils from small manufacturers that, to my amazement, manage to exist despite the Walmartization of our world.

 Each month's envelope also comes with a short letter that tells about each item -- where it's from, why it's special, and how to enjoy it the most.

 If you order a gift subscription, tell 'em Renae sent you.